AaliyaJakir/kobo-QuizGenerator/README.md

    Place `KoboRoot.tgz` in your Kobo's `.kobo` folder to update your device.

 ### Updating your books

+To update your books, you'll need to:
-***You need `calibre_kobo_server.py` which you can get at kobo-fetchsyllabus which has an endpoint to update books.json with your books (unfortunately, koreader.sqlite doesn't easily offer this information)
+1. Get `calibre_kobo_server.py` which is available at the kobo-syllabusFetch repository -- This has an endpoint to update books.json with your books (unfortunately koreader.sqlite doesn't easily offer this information..
+I searched..)

-Run `updateBooks.sh` -- you can do this using Nickelmenu with this configuration:
+2. Run `updateBooks.sh` -- you can do this using Nickelmenu with this configuration:
 `menu_item:main:Update Logseq:cmd_spawn:/bin/sh /mnt/onboard/.adds/syllabusFetch/updateBooks.sh`

 ---